-- 1,434 MW consisting of the Arthur Kill generating station and Astoria gas turbines; - $2,168 \ \text{MW}$ consisting of the Ravenswood generating station and gas turbines; and - 1,858 MW consisting of the Astoria generating station plus the Gowanus and Narrows gas turbines.
+- 1,434 MW consisting of the Arthur Kill generating station and Astoria gas turbines; - 2,168 MW consisting of the Ravenswood generating station and gas turbines; and - 1,858 MW consisting of the Astoria generating station plus the Gowanus and Narrows gas turbines.

-In addition, CECONY has agreed to divest approximately 400 MW interest in the Roseton Station located in Central Hudson Gas and Electric Corporation's service area in conjunction with Central Hudson's divestiture auction.
+In addition, CECONY has agreed to divest approximately 400 MW interest in the Roseton Station located in Central Hudson Gas and Electric Corporation's ("Central Hudson") service area in conjunction with Central Hudson's divestiture auction.
 In December 1999, CECONY announced its intention to explore alternatives to the continued ownership and operation of its Indian Point nuclear power plant.
+In February 2000 CECONY announced an auction process for the Indian Point 2, and the retired Indian Point 1.
 Although CECONY has disposed of a majority of its electric generating capacity, it will retain an obligation to serve load in its service territory.
 In order to serve that load, CECONY will rely on generation from its remaining electric capacity, on long term capacity contracts it has with non-utility generators, and from purchases in the wholesale competitive market.
 CECONY retains about 460 MW of generating capacity that produces both electricity and steam for its steam distribution system in Manhattan and some small combustion turbines located in various facilities in New York City and Westchester County.

-Similarly, O&R filed a plan ("Final Divestiture Plan") to divest all of its electric generation facilities pursuant to NYPSC divestiture orders.
-By orders issued April 16, 1998, and May 26, 1998, the NYPSC approved O&R's Final Divestiture Plan.
-O&R's Final Divestiture Plan provided for the divestiture of 100 percent of 0&R's generating assets by auction.
+Similarly, 0&R filed a plan ("Final Divestiture Plan") to divest all of its electric generation facilities pursuant to NYPSC divestiture orders.
+By orders issued April 16, 1998, and May 26, 1998, the NYPSC approved 0&R's Final Divestiture Plan.
+0&R's Final Divestiture Plan provided for the divestiture of 100 percent of 0&R's generating assets by auction.
 In July, 1999, 0&R sold all of its electric generating facilities, including its one-third interest in the Bowline Point Station.
 Also included in this sale was CECONY's two-thirds interest in the Bowline Point Station.

-2. Northeast Utilities and its Subsidiaries:
+2. Northeast Utilities and its Subsidiaries